William Lucas Distant: Later life

 Distant's collection of 50,000 specimens was purchased by the Natural History Museum in 1920.
 He died of cancer at Wanstead.

 Legacy

-Distant is commemorated in the scientific names of: Distantiella, a genus of mirid bugs and a species of snake, Leptotyphlops distanti.
+Distant is commemorated in the scientific names of more than 15 animal genera, and well over 100 species, almost exclusively among Hemiptera.

+One lizard is also named after Distant, Agama aculeata distanti (BOULENGER 1902).

 Publications

 A partial list of works is as follows.